 1 (800) 345-3452

-A balance sheet is a complex display of a basic equation: Assets = Liability + Equity.
-The purpose of the equation is to show the financial strength of your business on any given day.
-The balance sheet tells you how much money you have in the bank and whether you’ll be able to meet your financial obligations.
+The basic balance sheet equation is Assets = Liability + Equity.
+The purpose of the equation is to show what the company owns, purchased on credit or through its shareholders’ investments.
+The purpose of the equation is to show the financial strength of your business on any given day, and whether you’ll be able to meet your financial obligations.

-Let’s break down assets, liabilities, and equity in terms that actually make sense.
+So, let’s break down equity, assets and liabilities in terms that actually make sense.

-That’s why it’s essential to not only understand what assets, liabilities, and equities are (we’ll get to that in a few), but also how they relate to each other.
-We won’t lie that it’ll take a little work—and, yes, involve a little math—but it’s worth the work.
+That’s why it’s essential to not only understand the equity, assets and liabilities definition, but also how all three relate to each other.
+It involves a little math, but it’s worth the work.
 Getting a grasp on these concepts will unlock important insights for you on your business’s financial health—and empower you to make the right decisions for the future.

-The other report that small businesses need to understand is the balance sheet.
-It includes a summary of our total assets, liabilities, and equity.
+The other report that small business owners need to understand is their balance sheet.
+It includes a summary of your total assets, liabilities, and equity.
 Many small business owners know that the balance sheet is important, but they don’t really understand what it’s telling them.

 While the purpose of the P&L is to show how your business performed over a specific time period, the purpose of the balance sheet is to show the financial position of your business on any given day.
 The balance sheet can tell you how much money your business has in the bank and how likely it is that your business will be able to meet all of its financial obligations.